So… I’ve read a lot about it. And this is how I’d sum it up.

 So that’s where I’ll leave off today.

-Every single other word refers to some thing in particular.
+Every single other word in any language refers to some thing in particular.

 A word’s function — its very nature — is to put bounds on the world and pick out a part of it.